10 Baffling Cases Solved Decades After The Cops Gave Up

 The defrosting of the Jessica Keen case was owed not to one individual or new evidence but to a change in Ohio law nearly two decades after the crime took place.

-Jessica Keen didn’t have an easy childhood.
-In 1991, she was living at a home for runaway and troubled teens in Columbus, and she was struggling at school.
+In 1991, Jessica Keen, a high school honor roll student interested in drama and music, was living at a counseling center and home for teens in Columbus.
 On March 15, she was waiting at a bus stop when she was abducted and taken to a nearby graveyard.
 Her captors beat her with a 30-kilogram (70 lb) gravestone.
 Her body was found two days later.

 The case grew cold until the state passed a law 18 years later forcing all felons convicted of violent crimes to submit DNA samples to a state database.
 Prisoner Marvin Lee Smith, incarcerated for two other assaults in the Columbus area, gave a sample that matched evidence from the crime scene, and police charged him with the crime.